The Fiery Quill: Unraveling the Purpose of Thomas Paine's Common Sense

 Dismantling the Foundations: Attacking Monarchy and Hereditary Succession

 Paine begins by challenging the very foundations of monarchy, asserting that its origins can be traced back to conquest and usurpation.
-He contends that the first king was likely nothing more than a successful bandit chief who imposed his will on others through violence.
+In real terms, he contends that the first king was likely nothing more than a successful bandit chief who imposed his will on others through violence.
 He writes, "Government by kings was first introduced into the world by the Heathens, from whom the children of Israel copied the custom.
 It was the most prosperous invention the Devil ever set on foot for the promotion of idolatry."
 This statement is deliberately provocative, associating monarchy with paganism and the devil, thus appealing to the deeply religious sensibilities of the colonists.

 Paine contrasts the flawed system of monarchy with the potential of a republican government, where power resides in the people and is exercised through elected representatives.
 He argues that a republic is inherently more just and stable, as it is based on the consent of the governed and is subject to the checks and balances of a representative system.
 By highlighting the inherent flaws of monarchy and contrasting it with the promise of a republican government, Paine aims to dismantle the colonists' traditional allegiances and pave the way for the acceptance of independence.